ClementTsang/bottom/.github/pull_request_template.md

 _Please ensure all are ticked (and actually done):_

+- [ ] Feature itself has been tested and verified to work
 - [ ] Code has been linted
 - [ ] Code has been self-reviewed
 - [ ] Code has been tested and no new breakage is introduced